How to Read Your Meter

 - If the pointer is in between two numbers, record the lower number (except when the pointer is between 9 and 0, record as 9 because 0 means 10 in this position).

 - If the pointer appears to be directly on a number, check the dial to the right.If the dial to the right has not reached or passed 0, record the lower number for the dial on the left.

 Dial meters are slowly being replaced by digital meters.
-If you have a digital meter, we don’t need to come out and read it manually - the meter sends reads to us automatically.
 A digital meter has an electronic or digital display.
 It will show five numbers in black or white, and might be followed by one or more red numbers.

 To read the meter: